makeandbuild/vessl-webapp/README.md

 Make & Build Vessl Web App is licensed under the Apache Public License, Version 2.0 (see [LICENSE](./LICENSE))

-# Pre-requisettes
+# Setup

-In addition to running on a linux/mac envrionment, we assume that you've installed the following:
+In addition to running on a linux/mac envrionment as a pre-requesette, we assume that you've installed the following:
 * gradle
 * jetty (version 9.1.0)
 * mysql

-# Setup

 Create your database